 Further, in terms of the Existing Investors SHA, the Investors are inter alia entitled to exercise certain rights in the manner provided in the Existing Investors SHA, including (a) a right to "tag" along in the event of a transfer of securities by our Promoter, the Minority Shareholders or Pallavi Bhatevara to a third party; (b) pre-emptive rights in case of further issuances of securities by our Company; (c) certain information rights with respect to internal records and business plans of the Company; (d) a right to carry out an internal audit of the Company by appointing an independent internal auditor of their choice; (e) certain Board composition rights and (f) right to appoint observers to the Board.
-Further, the Existing Investors SHA inter alia contemplates certain restrictions on the Parties in relation to transfer of securities.
-The Existing Investors SHA will terminate: (i) viz. each Investor, in the event such Investor ceases to hold securities of the Company; (ii) on successful listing of the Company or a transfer of securities in accordance with the terms thereof; (iii) upon termination of the SSA or (iv) by the written consent of the Parties, whichever is earlier.
+Further, the Existing Investors SHA inter alia contemplates certain restrictions on the Parties in relation to transfer of securities of the Company; (ii) on successful listing of the Company or a transfer of securities in accordance with the terms thereof; (iii) upon termination of the SSA or (iv) by the written consent of the Parties, whichever is earlier.
 The understanding contemplated by the Existing Investors SHA (as amended) is embedded in Part B of the Articles of Association, which shall stand deleted upon the commencement of listing and trading of the Equity Shares of the Company on any recognized stock exchange in India pursuant to an initial public offering of Equity Shares of the Company.